Anastasios Douvikas

-Anastasios "Tasos" Douvikas (Αναστάσιος "Τάσος" Δουβίκας; born 2 August 1999) is a Greek professional footballer who plays as a forward for Italian club Como and the Greek national team.
+Anastasios "Tasos" Douvikas (Αναστάσιος "Τάσος" Δουβίκας; born 2 August 1999) is a Greek professional footballer who plays as a forward for club Como and the Greece national team.

 Club career

 Asteras Tripolis

 Douvikas made his professional debut on 19 August 2017, in a 2–1 home loss against PAS Giannina, coming in as a substitute.
 On 26 October, he scored his first professional goal in a 2–1 home win against AO Chania Kissamikos in the 2017–18 Greek Cup.
 On 26 November, he scored in a 2–0 home win against Levadiakos, thus contributing to the team's third successive win.
 On 2 December, he scored in a comfortable 4–0 home win against Platanias, helping his team maintain its form.

 On 18 December 2018, Douvikas scored in a 4–0 away win against Apollon Paralimnio in the 2018–19 Greek Cup, ending a lengthy drought.

 Volos

 On 10 August 2020, Douvikas signed with Volos on a free transfer.
 In his debut, he scored the opener in a 2–0 away win against Atromitos.
 On 5 October 2020, Douvikas scored a brace, sealing a 2–1 away win against Lamia.
 On 31 October 2020, he scored in the late stages of a home game against Larissa, salvaging a point for his team with the final 1–1 draw.
 On 30 November 2020, Douvikas scored a goal and marked his team's comeback in a 3–3 away draw against Apollon Smyrnis, despite going down by three goals early in the second half.

 On 17 January 2021, Douvikas scored with a nice volley in a 1–1 home draw against Lamia.
 The following week, he scored helping to 1–0 away win against PAS Giannina.
 His excellent goal scoring streak continued in the Greek Cup with goals in away matches against OFI and AEK Athens, before scoring in a 2–1 away win against OFI once again, this time for the league and a 2–0 home win against Apollon Smyrnis.